frnsimoes/frnsimoes.github.io/content/posts/memory-ramblings.md

 Before paging, the implementations required memory blocks to be contiguous.
 The stack and heap grew in direct opposition, leading to inevitable waste of space in the middle of the memory block (I highly recommend OSTEP for studying base-and-bounds and segmentation).

 Nowadays, we use paging.
 The address space is composed of pages of `PAGE_SIZE`.
 These pages aren't contiguous but are instead mapped.
 We now use lookups: virtual addresses must be translated into physical addresses.
-The TLB (Translation Lookaside Buffer) is a cache that aids in this translation.
+The TLB is a cache that aids in this translation.
 If the translation is not found in the TLB (a TLB miss), the MMU performs a lookup in the page table (a page walk).
 This lookup can also fail if there is no available translation for the virtual address.
 In such cases, the OS sends a segmentation fault signal to the program, which can then handle it or crash.

 **segmentation fault**